butttcoin/TradingCompetitionAirdrop/readme.md

 If you have any questions, do not use 0xBUTT email address.
 Use info@0xbutt.com instead.

 ### When will airdrop be distributed ?
 This is not a candy, and it costs actual money.
-Airdrops will stard distributing after the competition winners are announced and their physical rewards distributed.
+Airdrops will start distributing after the competition winners are announced and their physical rewards distributed.

 ## PLEASE NOTE: